gsotirchos/benchmarking_planners/README.md

  1. You can install docker (if not already installed) on you machine by following the instructions [here](https://docs.docker.com/get-docker/).

- 2. Then clone this repository:
+ 2. Then recursively clone this repository:

-    `TODO` *replace SSH with HTTPS url when making public*
+    `TODO` *replace SSH with HTTPS url when making this public*
     ``` bash
     git clone --recurse-submodules git@github.com:gsotirchos/benchmarking_planners.git
     ```